excellogalihs/arch/README.md

 echo "arch" > /etc/hostname
 ```

-**Why?** The hostname is your machine's name on a network — useful for identifying it, especially if you have more than one computer around.
+Your machine's name on a network — mostly useful once you've got more than one box around.

 ---

-## 13. Configure Hosts File
+## 13. Configure Hosts

 ```bash
 nvim /etc/hosts
 ```

-Add these three lines:

 ```text
 127.0.0.1 localhost